-In 2022, we determined long-term incentive compensation for Messrs.
-Shabshab, Parr, and Somer and Dr. Glezer as part of our annual compensation review and after considering a competitive market analysis, the recommendations of the Chief Executive Officer, the outstanding equity holdings of each executive officer, the projected impact of the proposed awards on our earnings, our company performance and their contributions towards achieving performance, and the other factors described above.
+In 2023, we determined long-term incentive compensation for Messrs.
+Shabshab, Parr, and Somer and Dr. Glezer as well as Ms. Caltrider as part of our annual compensation review and after considering a competitive market analysis, the recommendations of the Chief Executive Officer, the outstanding equity holdings of each executive officer, the projected impact of the proposed awards on our earnings, our Company performance and their contributions towards achieving performance, and the other factors described above.
 We did not benchmark long-term incentive compensation to any specific percentile.

-In 2022, we determined the long-term incentive compensation opportunities for Ms. Caltrider through arms-length negotiations in connection with her hiring after considering a competitive market analysis and the amounts and terms that they believed were necessary to recruit her to our company.
+In 2023, we determined the long-term incentive compensation opportunities for Mr. Smith through arms-length negotiations in connection with his hiring after considering a competitive market analysis and the amounts and terms that they believed were necessary to recruit him to our Company.

-In February 2022, the Compensation Committee approved equity awards to our NEOs in the form of RSUs in the following amounts and on the following terms effective as of March 1, 2022 (or for the grant to Ms. Caltrider shortly following her hiring date):
+In February 2023, the Compensation Committee approved equity awards to our NEOs in the form of RSUs in the following amounts and on the following terms effective as of March 1, 2023, although Mr. Smith's awards were effective as of his first date of employment, November 10, 2023: